How I Discovered MemPalace

 Looking Ahead

 I will continue watching this project and contributing regularly.
-MemPalace is one of the few open-source projects where a prominent name is not just marketing — Milla Jovovich personally contributed 5 commits and co-designed the architectural concept.
+MemPalace is one of the few open-source projects where a prominent name is not just marketing — Milla Jovovich personally contributed over 25 commits and co-designed the architectural concept.

 The project doubled from 19,500 to over 40,500 stars within a single week — the demand for AI memory systems is clearly enormous.
 Whether the benchmark controversy will harm the project long-term or rather generate attention remains to be seen.
 The technical foundations are solid, the community is growing rapidly, and the problem — AI amnesia — is real and unsolved.